grantila/yaml-diff-patch/README.md

 function yamlPatch( yaml: string, rfc6902: Array< Operation > ): string;
 ```

-This function applies RFC6902 *"JSON Patch"* operations on a yaml while trying to preserve whitespace, comments and structure for a minimal change.
+This function applies `<rfc6902>` *"JSON Patch"* operations on a `<yaml>` while trying to preserve whitespace, comments and structure for a minimal change.

-Returns the new yaml.
+Returns the patched YAML.

 You can use the [`rfc6902`][rfc6902-npm-url] package do create the patch object, or use `yamlDiffPatch` below.

 > If the differences are too big, patching may fail (just like regular source code diff/patch operations).
-It's therefore recommended to - rather than re-using a JSON Patch for multiple different yamls - create the JSON Patch from each source yaml, transforming it as necessary and then apply that patch, whenever possible.
+It's therefore recommended to - rather than re-using a JSON Patch for multiple different YAMLs - create the JSON Patch from each source YAML, transforming it as necessary and then apply that patch, whenever possible.
 That should never fail.

 ## yamlDiffPatch